-You may have started to prepare your home for the colder months, but is your car winter ready too?
-Many of us take our cars for granted but they can be just as susceptible to the cold, rain, ice and snow.
+You may have started to prepare your home for the colder months, but is your vehicle winter ready too?
+Many of us take our cars, vans and motorhomes for granted but they can be just as susceptible to the cold, rain, ice and snow.

-To minimise the chances of claiming on your motor insurance, here’s a practical ten-point winter checklist to help keep your car (or van) in top condition.
+To minimise the chances of claiming on your motor insurance, here’s a practical ten-point winter checklist to help keep your car (van or motorhome) in top condition.

 1. Check your battery

-Cold winter weather and increased use of heaters, lights, and windscreen wipers puts extra strain on your car battery so it’s a good idea to have this checked.
+Cold winter weather and increased use of heaters, lights, and windscreen wipers puts extra strain on the battery so it’s a good idea to have this checked.

 If you’re confident enough to do it yourself, you can buy battery testers which check the voltage.
-Your car’s manual should also have instructions on how to do this.
+The vehicle’s manual should also have instructions on how to do this.
 However, the position of batteries in many newer cars could make this hard to do yourself so if in doubt ask a professional to check for you.

-If your car is due a service try to arrange this before winter really sets in.
+If your vehicle is due a service try to arrange this before winter really sets in.

 2. Have brakes professionally checked